tytydraco/yessleep/out/I_found_a_Game_Boy_cartridge_with_no_label_I_cant_tell_if_Im_playing_it_or_its_playing_me.md

 The batteries were dead.

 I ran into the butler’s pantry thinking what to do.
-Then-- thunk... thunk... thunk...
+Then-- THUNK...
+THUNK...
+THUNK...

 A monotonous sound broke the silence.

-I looked through the slated door.
+I looked through the slatted door.
 The old lady was slowly making her way towards me.
 Then… nothing.

 She’d disappeared.